snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/remote-configuration/index.md

 import TabItem from '@theme/TabItem';
 ```

-Remote Configuration is a feature of the mobile native trackers that allows for the configuration of the tracker without distributing an app update.
-In fact, the configuration of the tracker lies on the app bundle submitted to the stores for the distribution.
-Each tracker configuration change would require the resubmission of the whole app bundle.
+Remote configuration allows for the configuration of the tracker without distributing an app update.
+When remote configuration is not used, changing the tracking configuration can require the resubmission of the whole app bundle.

-With remote configuration, the developer just indicates to the tracker how to download the configuration file.
-The tracker will automatically reconfigure itself based on the downloaded file.
+With remote configuration, the tracker can download a configuration file and automatically reconfigure itself based on the downloaded file.

-Once the tracker SDK is correctly set as a dependency in your app project you have to instrument the tracker for the remote configuration:
+A tracker that will be remotely configured is created slightly differently from a locally-configured tracker, which is created using `Snowplow.createTracker()`.
+Instead, `Snowplow.setup()` is used.
+This example code will create a tracker with namespace "defaultNamespace" that can be configured remotely.
+Access the tracker using `Snowplow.defaultTracker` or `Snowplow.getTracker("defaultNamespace")`.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>